MichaelCurrin/llm-commit-msg-vs-code/README.md

 ## Benefits

 - Free (does not require ChatGPT account and subscription)
-- Secure (does not send your code over the internet)
+- Secure (does not send your code over the internet like the builtin button or ChatGPT-related extensions)
 - Choose from a server and model

 ## Documentation